arawa/mattermost-install-guide/mattermost-centos-7.md

 # systemctl reload nginx
 ```

-Check if Mattermost is reachable in https, if the `:8065` access is being denied.
+Check if Mattermost is reachable in https and ensure that the access via the port `:8065` is being denied.

-Check the https connection robustness on [SSL Labs](https://www.ssllabs.com/ssltest/).
-Don't forget to check the following checkbox on the webpage to avoid the website to be promoted to the recently checked section of ssl labs.
+Check the https connection robustness on [SSL Labs](https://www.ssllabs.com/ssltest/), but don't forget to check the following checkbox on the webpage to avoid the website to be promoted to the recently checked section of SSL Labs.
 ```
 [x] Do not show the results on the boards
 ```